PeterDKC/tailwind-demo/README.md

     git clone https://github.com/PeterDKC/tailwind-demo.git
     cd tailwind-demo
     composer install
+    php artisan key:generate
     npm install

-set your dev database details in `.env`.
+Copy `.env.example`.
+Set your dev database details in `.env`, along with any other relevant details, such as `APP_NAME` and `APP_URL`.
+Mostly the defaults should be fine.

 The Sprocket package will set up the mysql database and local site user for you.
+You'll need to know the root ( or homestead, etc. ) mysql user credentials for the next step.

-    php artisan sprocket:make-db
+    php artisan sprocket:makedb
     php artisan trees:seed

 You should now have your databases installed, migrated, and 10 faked Trees in the database.